Skip to content

 Your bones then would miss out on the stuff they need to stay hard and strong.
 Kids who lack this vitamin may get a bone disease called rickets with bent legs and soft bones.
 Adults with low levels can get weak bones that break too easily.

 Your body's germ shield also needs Vitamin D to work at its best.
 It helps fight off bugs that try to make you sick all year long.
 This vital nutrient also keeps inflammation in check, which helps stop many health issues.
+If you think of your cells as a team, Vitamin D is the coach ensuring everyone's in top shape and ready to defend the goal.

 According to Michael F. Holick, Professor of Medicine and Physiology